What Is Delay Repay?

 Who Can Claim Compensation?

-Both single and return journeys are eligible, as are most Railcard-discounted tickets and split-ticket combinations, provided the full journey was delayed.
-The scheme also applies to Advance tickets, which were once excluded under older refund rules.
+Both single and return journeys are eligible, as are Railcard-discounted tickets and split-ticket combinations.
+Advance tickets, which were once excluded from older refund schemes, are now fully covered under Delay Repay rules.

-If your journey involved multiple train operators, you should submit your claim to the company responsible for the first delayed leg or the operator that caused the missed connection.
-If you’re unsure who to contact, most claim forms will automatically redirect you to the correct operator after entering your journey details.
+For journeys involving multiple train operators, the claim should normally be submitted to the company responsible for the delay.
+In most cases, this will be the operator of the first delayed service or the one that caused a missed connection.
+If you are unsure, most claim systems will guide you to the correct operator once you enter your journey details.

 How Much You Can Get Back

-The amount you receive under Delay Repay UK depends on both the length of the delay and the type of ticket you held.
-Most operators follow the same compensation scale, although there can be slight variations.
+The amount you receive under Delay Repay depends on two key factors: the length of your delay and the type of ticket you held.

 How to Claim Delay Repay Online

-After submitting, you’ll receive a claim reference by email.
-Processing times vary, but most operators respond within 10 working days, with payment following soon after.
+After submission, you will receive a claim reference number.
+Most operators respond within around 10 working days, with payment following shortly after approval.

 Best Apps and Websites for Delay Repay Claims